 Simple living can apply to a lot of different areas of our lives, but the essential idea behind it is that it makes things less complicated, less consumer-driven and less frantic.
-People interested in simple living might be keen to grow their own food, spend more time outdoors and away from technology, practice meditation and mindfulness, and generally refuse to be part of the so-called rat race of modern life.
+People interested in simple living might be keen to grow their own food, reduce waste, spend more time outdoors and away from technology, practice meditation and mindfulness, and generally refuse to be part of the so-called rat race of modern life.

 Minimalism on the other hand is specifically about owning less.
 The motivation behind minimalism often comes from a desire to live a more simple life.
 In fact, many people develop an enthusiasm for simple living after discovering minimalism.